Ball Arena: The "Denver Debacle"

 The then-named Pepsi Center's interior during the 2008 Frozen Four hockey tournament, with the scoreboard used from 1999 to 2013.

 On May 18, 2009, WWE cancelled and moved three events it had scheduled in Colorado, including a WWE Raw taping on May 25, 2009, at Pepsi Center, after the Denver Nuggets were scheduled to play Game 4 of the NBA Western Conference finals against the Los Angeles Lakers on the same date.
 The affected events were all moved to the Lakers' home arena of Staples Center, while WWE rescheduled an August 7 taping of Raw for Pepsi Center.

-In an appearance on KUSA, WWE chairman Vince McMahon accused the "inept management" of team and arena owner Stan Kroenke as having led to the conflict.
+In an appearance on KUSA, WWE co-founder and CEO Vince McMahon accused the "inept management" of team and arena owner Stan Kroenke as having led to the conflict.
 A KSE spokesperson stated that "despite the propaganda campaign launched by WWE and Chairman Vince McMahon, the KSE team maintained a professional manner throughout this process.
 We had hoped for, and worked hard toward an amicable resolution - which we verbally had on Tuesday."

 The conflict would be referenced during the ensuing May 25 Raw, which opened with a skit between impersonators of Kroenke and Lakers owner Jerry Buss.
 "Kroenke" boasted about the Nuggets and his indifference to WWE and its fans.
 Mr. McMahon subsequently entered the ring, jokingly proposed the formation of his own basketball league, the XBA (a reference to his ill-fated XFL), and shoved "Kroenke" down — threatening that people who "push" WWE's fans would get "pushed back".
-In the main event, a 5-on-5 tag team match was held, where a face team wearing Lakers jerseys (John Cena, Batista, Jerry Lawler, MVP, and Mr. Kennedy) defeated a heel team wearing Nuggets jerseys (Randy Orton, The Miz, Cody Rhodes, Ted DiBiase, and Big Show).
+The episode's main event would feature an NBA-themed 5-on-5 tag team match, where a face team wearing Lakers jerseys (John Cena, Batista, Jerry Lawler, MVP, and Mr. Kennedy) defeated a heel team wearing Nuggets jerseys (Randy Orton, The Miz, Cody Rhodes, Ted DiBiase, and Big Show).

 Other events

+Ball Arena during a game between the Colorado Avalanche and Florida Panthers in December 2025.

 Ball Arena has hosted a wide array of music concerts and other events since opening in 1999.
 Celine Dion performed a sold-out show at the venue - the first event of any kind at the location, on October 1, 1999.
 Dion dedicated the show to the Columbine community following the school shooting that occurred less than six months prior.
-Since then, artists such as Beyoncé, Destiny's Child, Lady Gaga, Katy Perry, Coldplay, Demi Lovato, Nick Jonas, Christina Aguilera, Britney Spears, Taylor Swift, Imagine Dragons, Pink, NSYNC, Shania Twain, Cher, KISS, Justin Timberlake, Elton John, Twenty One Pilots, and Madonna have held concerts at the arena.
+Since then, artists such as Beyoncé, Destiny's Child, Paul McCartney, Lady Gaga, Katy Perry, Coldplay, Demi Lovato, Nick Jonas, Christina Aguilera, Britney Spears, Taylor Swift, Imagine Dragons, Pink, NSYNC, Shania Twain, Cher, Kiss, Justin Timberlake, Elton John, Twenty One Pilots, and Madonna have held concerts at the arena.

 During the week of July 2-8, 2007, the arena hosted the International Convention and Contests of the Barbershop Harmony Society, a men's singing organization.

 After a short-lived race at the Denver Civic Center in the early 1990s, the Champ Car World Series ran an annual street circuit race around Pepsi Center, the Grand Prix of Denver.
 The race was discontinued after the 2006 event.